Sate Ei Chay Yar

 Sate Ei Chay Yar (စိတ်၏ခြေရာ; lit.
-'Footprint of Mind') is a 2019 Burmese drama television series.
+'Footprint of Mind') is a 2019 Burmese psychological drama television series adaptation of a novel with the same name written by Ko Swe (Panorama).
 It aired on MRTV-4, from February 12 to March 7, 2019, on Mondays to Fridays at 19:00 for 18 episodes.

+Synopsis

+A taxi driver is brought to a house by a mysterious passenger where he learns that a young woman who died five years ago may be connected to his previous life, and that her spirit seems to be attempting to remind him of something he has forgotten.